esapekkasun/steam-review-sentiment/README.md

 This project implements a machine learning model for predicting sentiment (voted up/down) from steam reviews text.

+**data** folder contains the data and word dictionary used in the model training.

+**model** folder contains the trained weights of the RNN model.

 **notebooks** folder contains Jupyter Notebook files that are used for data exploration and wrangling, and experimentation with model generation.

-**data** folder contains the data and word dictionary used in the model training.

 **scripts** folder contains Python scripts for processing data, generating dictionary, and training the model.